synthql/SynthQL/packages/docs/blog/2024-10-09-the-database-app/index.md

 tags: [development]
 ---

+# What are database apps? and why SynthQL?

 ## The database app: a pattern

 In my +12y journey as a software developer, I've "re-discovered" a interesting pattern: a surprising number of applications are, at their heart, sophisticated database interfaces.
 These apps typically serve two main purposes: they store data in a SQL database and offer an intuitive frontend for users to view and manipulate that data.